“Of which I became a minister according to the stewardship from God which was given to me for you, to fulfill the word of God.”

 From 1:24 to the end of the chapter, Paul presents his ministry.
 After stating his two conflicting emotions of “suffering” and “rejoicing,” he gives his purpose of ministry.

-Some people minister the gospel but not minister to the church.
+Some people minister the gospel to the lost but do not minister to the church.
 To minister the gospel is indispensable, but that is only a start.
 Paul was an expert in the gospel (Rom.
 1:1; 15:16).
 He would never step down from preaching the gospel to some secondary issue.
-He never postponed the preaching of the gospel to deal with secondary, incidental issues.
+Paul never postponed the preaching of the gospel to deal with secondary, incidental matters.
 He understood the difference between the good and the best.
 Not only was Paul a minister of the gospel, but he was a minister to the church.
 This dual ministry will separate the men from the boys.

 Ministry has a double-barrel shotgun: to the lost and the Christian.